 29. Learn what it means to be a florist, visit your local flower shop30.
 Make homemade pretzels

-31. Read one chapter book as a family
+31. Read one chapter book as a family and establish and fun reading routine for kids

 32. Bake a fresh berry pie or cobbler